xzhuah/BlenderAddonPackageTool/README.md

 ## Features Provided by the Framework

 1. You don't need to worry about register and unregister classes in Blender add-ons.
 The framework automatically loads and unloads classes in your add-ons.
 You just need to define your classes in the addon's folder.
+Note that the classes that are automatically loaded need to be placed in a directory with an `__init__.py` file to be recognized and loaded by the framework's auto load mechanism.
 1. You can use internationalization in your add-ons.
 Just add translations in the standard format to the `dictionary.py` file in the `i18n` folder of your add-on.
 1. You can define RNA properties declaratively.
 Just follow the examples in the `__init__.py` file to add your RNA